Nneifem/note-taker/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Links
+Here is the link to my repo: https://github.com/Nneifem/note-taker

+Here is the link to my webpage: https://nneif-note-taker.herokuapp.com/